 The department is undertaking a review of the strategic conservation area to ensure that the SCA continues to represent areas with the greatest strategic biodiversity values to deliver long-term conservation outcomes in the Cumberland sub region.

-• Stage 1 – In August 2023, we proposed minor changes to remove the strategic conservation area mapping from a small number of lots where the existing zoning of land is not consistent with long term biodiversity outcomes.
-An explanation of intended effect (EIE) outlining the proposed changes was on public exhibition until Wednesday 13 September 2023.
+In June 2024 we made minor changes to remove the strategic conservation area mapping from a small number of lots where the existing zoning of land is not consistent with long term biodiversity outcomes.
+An explanation of intended effect (EIE) outlining the proposed changes was on public exhibition from 14 August until 13 September 2023.
+The department may make further changes to SCA map to ensure that it aligns with the outcomes of the proposed CPCP modification process.

 Frequently asked questions